versioneye/ops_contrib/crawling_components_j/README.md

 That would start 5 instances of the `crawlingcomponentsj_crawlj_worker_ext_X` Container.
 In that case we would have 5 times more workers than by default.
 Keep in mind that by doing that more hardware resources are needed/consumed.

+## Note

+The initial crawl can take up to 3 days or more.
+That depends very much on your internet connection and the hardware you are running the crawlers.
+In the first crawl ALL pom.xml files from Maven Central are downloaded and parsed.
+That are a couple Million XML files.

+After the initial crawl is finished, the daily crawls take usually just 2 to 4 hours.
+The later crawls only download and parse XML files which are not yet in the database.
+That's just the increment from the last crawl.